 Controlling and containing hazardous energy is a critical part of workplace safety.
 The lockout tagout (LOTO) procedure is designed specifically for this purpose.
 It shields employees from potentially dangerous energy sources that they may encounter at work.

 According to OSHA, lockout tagout procedures prevent “an estimated 120 fatalities and 50,000 injuries each year.”
 And while those figures are only estimates, they are significant.
-Having a lockout tagout procedure in place is just the start of preventing these types of incidents.
+Having these procedures in place is just the start of preventing these types of incidents.
 Your LOTO procedure will only protect workers if you provide sufficient training and consistently enforce consequences for not following it properly.

 During the lockout/tagout process, there are two primary goals: